mouadja02/bitcoin-1h-price/README.md

 ORDER BY DATE_STR;
 ```

-## Consolidating Historical and Daily Data 🔗
+## Future Plans: Consolidated Historical Data 🔮

-Currently, the historical data (`btc-hourly-price_2020_2025.csv`) and daily updates (`btc_last24h_YYYY-MM-DD.csv`) are kept as separate files due to the size of the historical dataset (90,000+ lines).

-### Future Work

-In future iterations, we plan to implement a solution to automatically merge the daily updates with the historical dataset to maintain a single up-to-date CSV file.
-This will involve handling the complexities of reading, appending, and writing large files efficiently.
+In a future update, I plan to develop functionality to merge the new daily updates with the historical data to maintain a single comprehensive CSV file.
+Currently, this is challenging because:

+1. The historical data file contains over 90,000 lines
+2. Appending data requires reading the entire file and adding content at the end
+3. Managing this process within GitHub's file size limits requires careful handling

-### Local Consolidation Script
+### Consolidation Script

-For users who want to consolidate all data into a single file, here's a Python script that will combine the historical dataset with all daily updates:

-To use this script:
+In the meantime, you can use this Python script to combine all data files into a single up-to-date CSV:
-1. Save it as `consolidate_bitcoin_data.py` in the same directory as your CSV files
+Save this script as `consolidate_bitcoin_data.py` and run it in the repository directory to create an up-to-date consolidated CSV file containing all historical and new data in chronological order.
-2. Run it with Python: `python consolidate_bitcoin_data.py`
-3. The script will produce a new consolidated file with today's date in the filename

 ## Troubleshooting 🔍